 It is my understanding that there are yakitori stands and restaurants all over Japan and that they are favorite 'stop by' spots for office workers.
 9 to 5'ers stop by stands or restaurants to get yakitori and a cold drink before heading home.

 6 or 7 medium sized chicken thighs with bone, skin and fat removed.

-1. Combine the first six ingredients and mix thoroughly.
-Warm the mixture (do not boil) and use as marinade for chicken.
-Since I like heat I add a little chile paste to the marinade.
+1. Combine first five ingredients and mix thoroughly.
+Heat the mixture (do not boil) and use as marinade for chicken.
+Since I like heat I add a little Sriracha hot chili sauce to the marinade.

-2. After deboning and removing the skin from the chicken, cut into 1 inch or bite sized pieces and place into the marinade.
-Refrigerate for at least 1/2 to 1 hour.
+2. Remove skin and bones from chicken, cut into bite sized (approximately 1 inch) pieces and place into the marinade.
+Refrigerate for at least an hour.

-3. Place chicken on wood skewers which have been soaked in water and are thoroughly wet.
-This will keep them from burning while grilling.
-Place on a hot grill until done.
+3. Place 3 or 4 pieces of chicken, depending on size, on wood skewers that been soaked in water and are still thoroughly wet.
+This should keep the skewers from burning during grilling process.
+Place skewered chicken hot grill and cook until done.

-You can bake these in a 375 degree oven until done also.
+You can bake also these in a 375 degree oven until done.
 You may want to use metal skewers for the oven or wrap foil around the wooden skewers so they won't burn in the oven.
-Either way keep those oven mitts handy.

-Serve this chicken with a simple sauteed spinach dish.
+Serve this chicken with a simple sautéed spinach dish.
 Use 1-10 or 12 ounce bag of pre-packaged spinach (baby or regular torn.)
-Wash spinach and place in large saute pan, no extra water is needed.
+Wash spinach and place in large sauté pan, no extra water is needed.
 Cover the pan and cook spinach over low heat until it wilts.
-If desired add a pinch of sale.
+If desired add a pinch of salt.
 Add 1 tablespoon extra-virgin olive oil or butter, stir and cover again.
 Keep covered until you are ready to plate.

 Makes about 4 small servings.